All Episodes

 Yeah, I saw it.

-Oh, you saw it.
+Oh, you saw it?

-Well, it was that was on.
+Well, that was on.

-Uh we had to say now we got 18 monitors in our vast production.
+We got 18 monitors in our vast production.

 I saw it.